AlexBaldman/Jeopardish/README.md

 ## Project Description

-A Jeopardy question & answer practice application, along the lines of flash cards for Jeopardy questions
+A Jeopardy question & answer (answer & question) practice application along the lines of flash cards for Jeopardy questions

 ## API and Data Sample